A Glug of Oil

 Jamie's 15 Minute Meals is a hardback book and I love the ribbon bookmarker sewn into the spine, so many cookbooks don't have one and I personally find it a bit annoying.

-So, do Jamie Oliver meals really only take 15 Minutes?
+Do Jamie Oliver meals really only take 15 Minutes?

 Recipe Top Tips!

 Don't fuss about using Chianti wine, any red wine will do since there's only a tiny amount in the recipe.
-Just use a red wine you will drink, rather than waste money.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!